xt1/Help/Developer's Guide/Authentication in Seven/Tickets/Identity Transfer Tickets.md

-Date: 2016-05-10
-SortOrder: 50
+<properties date="2016-05-10"
+SortOrder="50"
+/>

 We **cannot** reproduce the original authentication, because it’s quite possible we never saw those credentials!
 And all the code is effectively public, given Reflection tools

 Enter the **ticket**, a string that proves that you are currently authenticated, without revealing who you are or how you got there.
 Like a paper ticket, it is only valid if it has a ”stub”

 The stub is in the database, and is put there when the ticket is issued